arakilian0/gulpify-cli/CONTRIBUTING.md

 **First of all I just want to thank you for taking the time to contribute to this project.
 Here lives the contribution guidelines.
 Let's build open source software together!**

 ## Create good Issues
-If you have ideas on new features, architecture, bug fixes, etc, please don't hesitate to create an issue so we can discuss further :smiley:
+If you have ideas for new features, architecture, bug fixes, etc, please don't hesitate to create an issue so we can discuss further :smiley:

 - Please make well thought out suggestions.